Medically reviewed by Drugs.com. Last updated on Aug 15, 2019.

 - As with all parenteral drug products, aseptic procedures should be used during the administration of Abciximab.

 - Withdraw the necessary amount of Abciximab for bolus injection into a syringe.
-Filter the bolus injection using a sterile, non-pyrogenic, low protein-binding 0.2 or 5 Î¼m syringe filter (Millipore SLGV025LS or SLSV025LS or equivalent).
+Filter the bolus injection using a sterile, non-pyrogenic, low protein-binding 0.2 or 5 μm syringe filter.
+Discard any unused portion left in the vial.

 - Withdraw the necessary amount of Abciximab for the continuous infusion into a syringe.
 Inject into an appropriate container of sterile 0.9% saline or 5% dextrose and infuse at the calculated rate via a continuous infusion pump.
-The continuous infusion should be filtered either upon admixture using a sterile, non-pyrogenic, low protein-binding 0.2 or 5 Î¼m syringe filter (Millipore SLGV025LS or SLSV025LS or equivalent) or upon administration using an in-line, sterile, non-pyrogenic, low protein-binding 0.2 or 0.22 Î¼m filter (Abbott #4524 or equivalent).
+The continuous infusion should be filtered either upon admixture using a sterile, non-pyrogenic, low protein-binding 0.2 or 5 μm syringe filter or upon administration using an in-line, sterile, non-pyrogenic, low protein-binding 0.2 or 0.22 μm filter.
 Discard the unused portion at the end of the infusion.

 - No incompatibilities have been shown with intravenous infusion fluids or commonly used cardiovascular drugs.
 Nevertheless, Abciximab should be administered in a separate intravenous line whenever possible and not mixed with other medications.